Timo972/altv-go/README.md

 > ⚠️ Notice: updated occasionally, not actively maintained - hit me up on Discord if you are interested in this project.<br />
 > ⛔ Module is currently in development and not ready for production use - expect heavy api changes (and bugs).<br />
-> ✨ Contributions of any kind are always welcome!<br />
+> ✨ [Contributions](/CONTRIBUTING.md) of any kind are always welcome!<br />

 ## Requirements

 Package depends heavily on [cgo](https://pkg.go.dev/cmd/cgo).
 To build on Windows, a gcc compiler is required (ex: mingw-w64).
-See our [[Requirements Guide|Requirements]] for more information on requirements and how to install them.
+See our [Requirements Guide](/wiki/Requirements) for more information on requirements and how to install them.

 ## Get started